Addi-11/build-nanogpt/README.md

     - pad vocab_size to nice, then drive probablities to zeros, for extra tokens to you have which you know arent in dataset.

 8. **AdamW params :**
+    - `AdamW(model.parameters(), lr=3e-4, betas=(0.9, 0.95), eps=1e-8)`
+    - beta1: running average of the gradient.
+Represents the momentum term.
+    - beta2: running average of the squared gradient.
+Represents the adaptive learning rate term.
+More responsive to recent changes = fast convergence.
+    - eps: small constant added to the denominator of the update step to improve numerical stability.

 9. **Grad Clipping :**
     - prevent model shock